Here's the most thorough explanation yet for the train derailment in East Palestine

 Cited in the NTSB's report was data collected by Norfolk Southern defect detectors, devices built along railroad lines with sensors that detect and report problems with signals and axles as trains pass by.

-Three such detectors were located along 30 miles of track near East Palestine, and recorded increasing temperatures in the suspect wheel bearing, investigators said.
+Three such sensors, also called hot-box detectors, were located along 30 miles of track near East Palestine.
+They recorded increasing temperatures in the suspect wheel bearing, investigators said.

+The first detector recorded a temperature of 38 degrees Fahrenheit above the ambient temperature, the report said.

+By the time the train reached the second detector 11 miles later, the bearing had reached 103 degrees above the ambient temperature.

 Only the third reading was high enough to trigger an alarm, according to the report.